Prices verified May 12 · Always confirm at the retailer before buying.

 COSORI Gooseneck CO108-NK

-Reddit’s r/tea community (230+ comments across 3 threads) consistently cites the Cosori Gooseneck as the durability standard: “I’ve been using this for the past seven years” is the highest-voted real-user testimony. r/PlasticFreeLiving (320+ comments) specifically lists it as the “best budget pick” among plastic-free kettles.
-On the downside, a small number of users note the beeper can fail over years — a cosmetic issue that doesn’t affect heating — and the 0.8L capacity draws consistent criticism from households that brew for multiple people.
+Reddit's r/tea (230+ comments across 3 threads) consistently cites the Cosori Gooseneck as the durability standard: "I've been using this for the past seven years" is the top-voted real-user testimony. r/PlasticFreeLiving (320+ comments) names it the best budget pick among plastic-free kettles.

 Cosori Glass GK-172-CO